bloomberg/chromium.bb/README.txt

   Copy the code back to the command line util.
 Ignore the project ID (it's OK to just leave blank when prompted).

+Instructions for how to upload the .sha1 digests of the GN binaries can be found at https://code.google.com/p/chromium/wiki/UpdateGNBinaries .